Cassini-17/Quiz-plz/README.md

 Currently, only the admin can authneticate on the front-end and add new questions/categories of questions, however there is a public API which can be used to retrieve already existing data.

 ### Public API
-To use the public api, it would be beneficial to understand the main entities and relatinships between them.
+To use the public api, it would be beneficial to understand the main entities and relatoinships between them.
 Below you can find the database schema:
 ![database-schema](/Public/images/database-schema.jpg "schema")